Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 **4. Savings Account Balance (Savings)**

-Most applicants (60%) have very low savings (<100 DM), and this group shows the highest proportion of bad credit cases, indicating a potential link between limited financial reserves and increased default risk.
+Most applicants (64%) have very low savings (<100 DM), and this group shows the highest proportion of bad credit cases, indicating a potential link between limited financial reserves and increased default risk.
 However, clients with higher savings or with “unknown/no savings account” status tend to have predominantly good credit ratings, suggesting that wealthier or financially established applicants are generally more creditworthy.

 **6. Employment**

-Clients with longer employment histories show higher chances of good credit status, while those unemployed or newly employed are more likely to default.
+Clients with longer employment histories show higher chances of good credit status, while those unemployed or newly employed are more likely to default (more than 30%).

 **7. Other variables (summary)**

-Personal status: Married or male borrowers tend to have more good credits.
+Personal status: Overall male borrowers tend to have more good credits.

 Other debtors: Most applicants are sole borrowers (A101), and these tend to be more creditworthy.

 Property: Owning property (A121, A122) is linked to higher good credit rates.
+Unknown/no property category holds higher default percentage 43.5%

 Housing: People with rented or own housing have higher good credit proportions than those with free housing.

+Other instalment plans: Majority (81%) do not own an instalment plans and hold 27% default rate.

 Telephone, job, and foreign worker status show similar trends — better socioeconomic conditions correlate with good credit.

+#### Multicollinearity Analysis

+To identify potential multicollinearity among numerical variables, a correlation heatmap was generated.
+Most correlations were weak to moderate, indicating no severe multicollinearity in the dataset.

+The highest correlation was observed between credit amount and duration (0.62), which is expected — longer credit durations typically correspond to larger loan amounts.
+Other notable relationships include a negative correlation between installment rate and credit amount (-0.27), and a positive correlation between age and residence duration (0.27).

+Overall, the correlation values suggest that no strong multicollinearity issue exists, and all variables were retained for modeling.